Photos by Diogo Lima, courtesy of FJAAK

 Aaron Röbig: I'm quite comfortable.
 People give us weed wherever we go!

 Felix Wagner: If we're somewhere that might check us, we won't have it on us.
 I wouldn't bring it to Japan, for example.
-The upside is this: a week ago we were in Korea, and we were able to get Cali stuff there.
-We were smoking Skywalker OG while driving through Seoul, looking at the skyline.

 Is California one of your favorite places to smoke?
 What are the best places to get weed in the world?